Ameerin Aadhi-Bhagavan: Development

+Ameer initially wanted to direct a project titled Kannabiran.
+He later decided to do a "quickie" with Ravi Mohan (known at the time as Jayam Ravi), with whom he had discussions for nearly two years, and shelved Kannabiran.
+In February 2010, Ameer officially announced the project at a press meet, titled Aadhi Bhagavan.

 Casting

-Early reports suggested that Jayam Ravi would enact the role of a gangster; later he was many-times reported to be playing double roles in the film, one of them being a transgender, however Ameer refuted these allegations and clarified that he would be playing a single role, that of a CBI officer, who would appear in various get-ups.
+Early reports suggested that Mohan would enact the role of a gangster; later he was many-times reported to be playing double roles in the film.